Sign the petition to help ducks and geese!

 Already 0 people have signed the peition.
 We need 500 more to reach the next goal.

-Birds have the ability to gain some weight, particularly in their liver, to survive the migration period.
-However, the production of foie gras exploits this natural ability by forcing their livers to grow tenfold the normal size.
-The liver becomes so heavy that the birds cannot breathe and walk normally, as the enlarged liver and stomach press on lungs and other organs.
+It is normal for geese in the wild to gain weight, particularly in their liver, to get through the migration period.
+But foie gras production exploits this by forcing their livers to grow ten times the normal size.
+Often the birds struggle to breathe or walk since their diseased livers and engorged stomachs press on their lungs and other organs.

-Domesticated geese can live up to 20 years, but the ones used for foie gras are killed just three to four months after birth.
-During their last month, they experience extreme suffering caused by force-feeding.
-Many birds can't even stay alive until slaughter: every day workers carry out the bodies of those who didn't make it.
-When it comes to ducks, most of them are killed instantly after birth, since their livers are not heavy enough to make it profitable to grow them.
+Geese can live up to 20 years, but on foie gras farms they are killed when just three to four months old.
+During their last month, they experience the extreme suffering of force-feeding and many birds don't even live long enough to go to slaughter.
+Every day workers carry out bodies of those who didn't make it.
+Female geese are killed instantly after birth, as their livers are not as profitable.

 On farms, geese and ducks spend all their lives without sunlight, fresh air or water to swim in.
-Outdated equipment is a frequent cause of death: birds often cling on wires that stick out of their cages and die from these wounds.
-Living in constant darkness and in close proximity to other birds causes some of them to become agressive towards each other.
-Some birds become passive and just wait for their death motionless.
+Old, dilapidated equipment is a frequent cause of death: dangerous wires stick out of their cages which inflict fatal wounds.
+Some geese become aggressive from living in constant darkness, tightly packed in with so many other birds.
+Others lie passive and motionless, waiting for death.

 Foie gras is not a necessary product.
-Rather, it represents redundant wealth, irresponsibility and complete ignorance of the realities of the production.
+Rather, it represents irresponsibility and ignorance about the realities of production.
 Foie gras doesn't just kill animals, it tortures them to death.
-This practice has no place in Britain.
+This is unacceptable in 21st century Britain.